 Andrew is included in Doyle's list of Emerging IP and TMT Junior Counsel for 2017.
 He has 14 years' experience as a solicitor practising in intellectual property, information technology and commercial litigation.

 Recently, Andrew was Special Counsel with NRF, where he conducted patent infringement matters (e.g. Gilead, regarding its hepatitis C drug “Harvoni”), parallel importation strategies (e.g. Lonsdale), and significant commercial disputes such as the Sunland (Dubai Waterfront) litigation, in which he acted for Matthew Joyce.

 Andrew holds a Bachelor of Laws, Bachelor of Science and Master of Laws (Intellectual Property) from Murdoch University, and a Master of Laws from Cornell University Law School, where he was awarded two academic prizes.

-Andrew is reading with Peter Wallis and his senior mentor is Bruce Caine QC.
+Andrew read with Peter Wallis and his senior mentor is Bruce Caine QC.

 McRobert A & Tisdale R, “Tackling parallel imports of branded goods”, Australian Intellectual Property Law Bulletin, August 2016 (2016/29)

 McRobert A & Mullarkey K, “Recording Assignments and Security Interests in Patents: Australia’s new Personal Property Securities Register”, Patently-O, 8 March 2012, http://www.patentlyo.com

 McRobert A, “The Rule in Pub Squash: Determining the ‘Relevant Date’ for Claims of Misleading or Deceptive Conduct”, (2011) 22(3) Australian Intellectual Property Journal